About Calf Augmentation

 Support tape may be applied to the suture lines; the sutures will dissolve over time, usually around three weeks post-surgery.

 If your work is not physical, you will require two weeks off.
-If your work entails physical or strenuous labour, you may require three weeks off.
-It is important to avoid the climbing of stairs initially.
+If your work entails physical or strenuous labour, you may require three or more weeks off.

 Normal strenuous exercise can be resumed at six weeks.
 This is to ensure that the implants are securely positioned.